dxe4/xls_to_mysql_insert/README.md

     Create sql insert files from excel files git clone https://github.com/papaloizouc/xls_to_mysql_insert.git

-Note: tested only on linux at the moment.
 Note: I am currently working on it but at the moment for windows you have to install python3 and xlrd and add it in the path. i should be able to fix it today.

 #Examples: